AndyDentFree/im-plausibilities/README.md

 So, if you are reading this,I got enough material to publish and you can probably read an article or two [somewhere on Medium](https://medium.com/@andydentperth)

+## Disclaimer

+These are very simple _technical exploration_ apps.
+Some of the coding in them is simpler and may take minor shortcuts or lack error checking.
+Please don't judge me harshly by them.
+I'm sure there are smarter Swift idioms I could have used in some cases.